Component-based Hypervideo Model: high-level operational specification of hypervideos

-Hypervideo offers enhanced video-centric experiences.
-Usually defined from a hypermedia perspective, the lack of a dedicated specification hampers hypervideo domain and concepts from being broadly investigated.
-This article proposes a specialized hypervideo model that addresses hypervideo specificities.
-Following the principles of component-based modeling and annotation-driven content abstracting, the Component-based Hypervideo Model (CHM) that we propose is a high level representation of hypervideos that intends to provide a general and dedicated hypervideo data model.
-Considered as a video-centric interactive document, the CHM hypervideo presentation and interaction features are expressed through a high level operational specification.
-Our annotation-driven approach promotes a clear separation of data from video content and document visualizations.
-The model serves as a basis for a Web-oriented implementation that provides a declarative syntax and accompanying tools for hypervideo document design in a Web standards-compliant manner.
+Hypervideo offers enhanced video-centric experiences with attractive and powerful features.
+Usually deﬁned from a hypermedia perspective, the lack for a dedicated specification prevents hypervideo domain and concepts from being broadly investigated.
+This article proposes a formal hyper¬video model beyond conventional and very general ones.
+Followingtheprinciples of component-based modeling and annotation-driven content abstracting, CHM – the proposed Component-based Hypervideo Model - is a high level rep-resentation of hypervideos that intends to expose a gen¬eral, easy to use, comprehensive, expressive, intuitive and dedicated hypervideo data model.
+Considered as a video-¬centric interactive document, the CHM hypervideo presen¬tation and interaction features are emphasized throughhigh level document operational specification.
+Our annotation¬-driven approach promotes a clear separation of data from video content and document visualizations.
+The model serves as a basis for a Web-oriented implementation that provides a declarative syntax and accompanying tools for hypervideo documents design in a simple yet powerful and Web standards¬ compliant manner.

 Hypervideo, Annotation, Component-based modeling, Time and Synchronization, Timeline Reference, CHM